-Wearing such non-marking shoes when playing badminton will provide you with comfort, better grip, enhanced foot movement, perfect fit, improved flexibility, improved response time, and it will even reduce the risk of injury but you have to maintain the badminton shoes to get value for money.
-Yonex Badminton shoes and Lining Badminton Shoes are two leading companies if you are looking for best badminton shoes.
+Wearing such non-marking shoes when playing badminton will provide you with comfort, better grip, enhanced foot movement, perfect fit, improved flexibility, improved response time, and it will even reduce the risk of injury but you have to maintain the badminton shoes to get the value for money.
+Yonex and Lining are two leading companies if you are looking for best badminton shoes.

 Playing Badminton with Basketball shoes?
 Yes or No?

 As we all know it basketball is a sport that is commonly and usually played inside therefore comes the question can basketball non-marking shoes be used for playing other indoor sports such as badminton as well?
 I am sure we can all agree that when seeing shoes specifically designed for different sports, we can all notice quite the difference between them.

 Some are higher some lower, some have thin others have a thick sole, some are lightweight while others not so much.

 If you take a closer look at a pair of basketball shoes you will notice that they are purposely manufactured in a certain way.
 Firstly they have thicker soles and this is because of the need for high jumps such as dunking, blocking, rebounding, and defense, and additionally, hence of the thicker sole they are heavier in weight.

 Furthermore, usually, they go above the ankle for maximum support and are made from a rigid material and are poor in ventilation.
 On the other hand, badminton shoes have a thinner layer of midsole allowing you to be lower to the ground and therefore, have a quicker response and stability.